 - If you're new to Shopify, then refer to Setting up EU taxes.

-- If you already use Shopify, then refer to Update to the new EU taxes feature.
+- If you already use Shopify, then refer to Registration-based taxes in the EU.

 If your business is based in a European Union (EU) member country, and you want to sell to other countries within the EU, then you need to register with your local jurisdiction for a value-added tax (VAT) number.
 The VAT number will allow you to charge VAT to your customers in the EU, based on their location.
 You can set up tax overrides for products that have special tax rates.

-Shopify helps to automate charging taxes, but doesn't remit or file your taxes for you.
+You can use Shopify to automate charging taxes, but you can't use Shopify to remit or file your taxes for you.
 When you know where you're responsible for charging taxes, you can follow this guide to make sure that you've configured your Shopify store to charge the correct rates.